Sudanese goat marriage incident

 On 3 May 2007, it was reported that the goat had died, having choked on a plastic bag.
 The goat was survived by a four-month-old male kid.
-In November 2013, the South Sudan Law Society called for a review of all South Sudan's laws to abolish bizarre or cruel practices under customary law, such as "a man being forced to marry a goat called "Rose" after deflowering her."
+In November 2013, the South Sudan Law Society called for a review of all South Sudan's laws to abolish bizarre or cruel practices under customary law, such as "a man being forced to marry a goat called 'Rose' after deflowering her."

 Press attention

-The story, first published on 24 February 2006 on the BBC website, attracted massive attention and was republished on numerous newspapers, blogs and other websites.
+The story, first published on 24 February 2006 on the BBC website, attracted media attention and was republished on numerous newspapers, blogs and other websites.
 Even a year after publication, the story was consistently among the BBC's 10 most emailed articles, with many visitors to the BBC news site passing the tale on to friends.
 The story received over 100,000 hits on five successive days long after its original publication, and was read by millions of people.
 The BBC, astonished at this popularity, wondered if there was a campaign to keep the tale at the top of its rankings; however, an investigation by its senior software engineer, Gareth Owen, determined that the demand was genuine.

 The BBC honoured the goat with a mock obituary when it died in 2007.
 The death was also reported in many other news outlets, including The Times and Fox News.